filipsPL/rna-ligand-based/README.md

 ## 📰 Citation

-If you use this repository or its data in your research, please cite the relevant publication or acknowledge the authors.
+If you use this repository or its data in your research, please cite the relevant publication or acknowledge the authors:

+Bajusz, D., Rácz, A., Bujnicki, J. M., & Stefaniak, F. (2025).
+Evaluation of single-template ligand-based methods for the discovery of small-molecule nucleic acid binders.
+Briefings in Bioinformatics, 26(6), bbaf620, [https://doi.org/10.1093/bib/bbaf620](https://doi.org/10.1093/bib/bbaf620)